Thursday, 9 January 2014

 It’s new year, new , new ...

-Tim and Jane's Tasty Flavours has moved to a new location in the International Food Hall in Doncaster Market.
+Tim and Jane's Tasty Flavours has moved to a new location in the Food Hall in Doncaster Market.
 Fortunately, the new stall is less than 50 metres from the old one and the range of baking ingredients to make Grandma’s traditional homemade recipes is as wide as ever.

 Grandma Abson’s Recipe of the Month board has pride of place.
-We’ve been collaborating on this project for just over a year now.
 Tim says the recipes are very popular with his savvy customers who snap photos with their smart phones.
-We link each month’s recipe to whatever is in season that month and mainly use ingredients from Tim and Jane’s emporium of baking and fresh fruit and vegetables.
-We support everything that’s good about #loveyourlocalmarket and #shoplocal.
-And we’re keeping Grandma’s legacy of homemade baking alive with easy recipes which taste just scrummy with few ingredients.
+We link each month’s recipe to whatever is in season that month and mainly use ingredients from Tim and Jane’s emporium.
+We’re also keeping Grandma’s legacy of homemade baking alive with easy recipes which taste just scrummy with few ingredients.

 To start the New Year, January’s Recipe of the Month is St Clement’s Pie.
-Here’s the story behind this famous pie, eaten whenever there are bells to ring out.
-Just as in the nursery rhyme, it’s made with oranges and lemons and is very similar to Grandma’s Lemon Meringue pie.
+This famous pie is eaten whenever there are bells to ring out.
+Just as in the nursery rhyme, it’s made with oranges and lemons.

 St Clement’s Pie

 8oz /225g Shortcrust Pastry (8oz/225g flour, 4oz/110g butter)